jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I should suspect, or from his mother, it bodes evil for the poor girl who is in their power.”

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 197

 “I am sure that you are right, Mr. Holmes,” cried our client.
 “A thousand things come back to me which make me certain that you have hit it.
 Oh, let us lose not an instant in bringing help to this poor creature.”